Overview

 Faculty

-The faculty consists of leading practitioners with a wealth of professional experience and familiarity with current trends and challenges that enable them to provide MPM students with cutting-edge approaches to management problems and their solutions.
+The MPM program’s faculty consists of leading practitioners whose wealth of professional experience and familiarity with current trends and challenges enable them to provide MPM students with cutting-edge approaches to solving even the most complex project management problems.